WA9ONY/Pico-RP2040/README101.md

 # Project 161: Python Notbooks

 Python notbooks are a different type of IDE.
-  + Cycles of run code, explore data
+  + Cycles of run code, explore data, run code, explore data, run code, explore data, ...
   + At the end present results in a rich graphics and text.

 [A beginner’s guide to Python notebooks](https://hex.tech/blog/beginners-guide-to-python-notebooks/)